fcBIM/gruppe38/README.md

 Focus area: Group 38 - Sustainability and materials

 Claim from the PM report:
-IFCRoof in ARC-model has the following square meter: 1479m^2
+IFCRoof in ARC-model has a total of the following squaremeters: 1479m^2

 Source of claim:
 file CES_BLD_24_06_PM_Appendix.pdf p.
 5 Appendix b LCI for LCA